kworkflow/kworkflow/documentation/tutorials/rpi-deploy-kernel.rst

 three different options:

 1. Empty: It will assume ``*.dtb``, which means that kw will copy all dtb files to the target ``/boot`` folder.
 For example, RPI 4 32 bits requires this option.

-2. Folder pattern: You can specify something like ``dtb_copy_pattern=broadcom/*``, which means kw will copy all dtb files inside the broadcom folder.
-This is the required option for RPI 4 64 bits.
+2. Folder pattern: You can specify something like ``dtb_copy_pattern=broadcom/*.dtb``, which means kw will copy all dtb files inside the broadcom folder.
+This is the required option for RPI 4 and 5 64 bits.

 3. Multiple folder copy: Finally, you can tell kw that you want to copy multiple folders by using a pattern like this ``dtb_copy_pattern=broadcom,rockchip,arm``.

 As you can see, kw is really flexible about handling the dtb files.